floragunncom/search-guard-docs/sgadmin.md

 set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_65
 ```

-Replace `jdk1.8.0_65` with your installed JDK or JRE version
+Replace `jdk1.8.0_65` with your installed JDK or JRE version.

 Then you can execute the script against any node in your cluster.
 The configuration settings are pushed to that node, and depending on your shared settings, replicated to the other nodes.